 It is important that any additional questions added to the mandatory standard questions are relevant to the requirement and that the responses received can be assessed in a fair manner.
 Some questions will be very important, for example, those relating to the relevant experience and this will be reflected in the weightings given.
 If you are asking for copies of procedural manuals, you need to consider how you will demonstrate how you have assessed them should the applicant be unhappy with the outcome of their assessment if they do not get through to the next stage and invited to submit tenders.

-From 26 February 2015 for procurements above EU thresholds, contracting authorities should have regard to the statutory guidance concerning changes to how procurers should select suitable suppliers and administer the Standard Questionnaire.
-This guidance contains a standardised set of questions for use in procurements where the EU rules apply.
+Since the 26 February 2015 for procurements above PCR thresholds, contracting authorities should have regard to the statutory guidance concerning changes to how procurers should select suitable suppliers and administer the Standard Questionnaire.
+This guidance contains a standardised set of questions for use in procurements where the PCR rules apply.
 Not all the questions in the SQ or the additional modules may be required for every procurement, only those which are relevant and proportionate to the contract should be used (the mandatory and discretionary exclusion questions should always be included).

 Contracting authorities are permitted to ask further project specific questions relating to the supplier’s technical and professional ability as part of selection.
 Any questions asked must be relevant and proportionate to the requirement.
 A list of possible topics covering technical and professional ability is set out in Regulation 60 (9) (b) – (k).